TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/1. Main Window Functions/Probe View/Functions/README.txt

 % top to bottom
 % 20.
 SwitchLeftRight logical 1 or 0 if channel names are switched between
 % left and right channel row
+% 21.
+ECogArray: logical 1 or 0 if probe is a ECoG array

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.